Last Updated on May 25, 2022 by Neera Bhardwaj

 Benefits of stocks yielding high dividends:

 • It is a good indication of a company’s financial stability.
-A company with a soundtrack of dividend payment has sufficient profitability.
-It also shows that the company is sustainable, and its stock can give good returns over time.
+A company with a soundtrack of dividend payments has sufficient profitability.
+It also shows that the company is sustainable and its stock can give good returns over time.

 • Dividend-paying companies usually enjoy goodwill in the market and are established.
 As such, their stocks have lower short-term volatilities compared to companies with limited profitability.